palegrass/ELO-Calculation-Test/README.md

 For a draw scenario, simply set 2 players to both have a placement of 1, the calculator will do the rest.

+The order of players **DOES** matter, it should be by placement in descending order.

+I recommended using a different output file than the input so you can prevent the original data from being overwritten.

+If you're using Windows, I'm pretty sure running this will give a windows security warning because that has happened with all other files I've ever distributed.
+If you don't trust me just check the source for yourself, or even build it yourself.

 ## Planned Features

 If this goes well, I'll probably add a basic prefab system to let the user decide the ratios and placements that are counted in the case of other scenarios than just mega.

+I also might make it so the order of players does not matter as long as the placements are correct, but probably not anytime soon.